 The lead scoring process is based on the interaction of leads with your website as well as with your marketing campaigns.
 Each lead is then assigned a score based on specific parameters and is assigned a ranking based on how well each lead matches your ideal customer profile.

-Factors such as work title, industry and income have a huge effect on whether the lead meets the requirements that sales need to close the deal.
+Factors such as work title, industry, and income have a huge effect on whether the lead meets the requirements that sales need to close the deal.

-Say you work for a marketing automation firm and targeting CMOs.
-The sales team only wants CMOs from companies of a certain size within specific industries as those industries have the potential in terms of marketing automation adoption.
+Say you work for a marketing automation firm and target CMOs.
+The sales team only wants CMOs from companies of a certain size within specific industries as those industries to have the potential in terms of marketing automation adoption.
 They are the best fit for your product, and targeting those leads is the best use of sales reps’ time.

 Unless you have industry data for your leads, it is all too easy to ship leads that have been interacting with your outreach, but their management does not prioritize automation because of the nature of their market.
 However, they are your potential client, you can’t let them go looking at only a single data set.